actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 Endogeneity happens when there is correlation between the predictor and error term of the regression.
 This is equivalent to saying that the error term of model affects the response.
 This violates the assumption of fixed $x_i$'s, as they are now stochastic due to unforeseen factors that influence the $x_i$.
 It will be hard to therefore distinguish individual contributions of the regressor on predicted responses.

 Let me elaborate a model where this can happen.
 Assume that we aim to simply regress wages simply on education level of the individual.
 However, one came to hypothesize that level of parent's education can also affect the education level of the individual.
 However, it is not in the model.
 This therefore becomes captured in the errors.
-The level of education of the parent (in this case hidden in the error) will directly affect the wages through the education level of the individual.
+The level of education of the parent (in this case hidden in the error) will directly affect the wages.

 Other possible causes of endogeneity may be due to measurement errors, omitted variable bias, or more commonly due to simultaneity of variables.